LemonadeLiu/Group-G-Project/README.md

 \mathbf{F} = \mathbf{T}+\mathbf{V}+\mathbf{J}+\mathbf{E_{xc}}
 ```

-Where $\mathbf{E_{xc}}$ is the exchange-correlation(xc) energy and is approximated by a density functional approximation.
-Based on different structures and interactions in different systems, there're lots of different density functional approximation.
-For example, local density approximation (LDA) depends only on the electron density $\rho$ and generalized gradient approximation (GGA) depends on both electron density $\rho$ and the density gradient $|\nabla\rho|$.
+Where $\mathbf{E_{xc}}$ is the exchange-correlation(xc) energy and is approximated by a density functional approximation, based on different structures and interactions in different systems, there are many different density functional approximations.
+For example, local density approximation (LDA) depends only on the electron density $\rho$, and generalized gradient approximation (GGA) depends on both electron density $\rho$ and the density gradient $|\nabla\rho|$.

 ## Installation